Coach – Bob Schmitt

 Bob Schmitt is the founder of the Elgin Impact and brings 10+ years of softball coaching experience to the organization.
 Most of Bob’s experience was gained working in the well-known and respected Wasco program along with many coach’s clinics and camps.
-Now, after 4 years with Elgin Impact’s after inaugural year completed, Bob continues to build his coaching skills by working with coaching mentors like Wade Maisto and attending camps, and coaching conferences (NFCA).
+Now, after 5 years both running Elgin Impact and coaching 16/18U teams, Bob continues to build his coaching skills by working with coaching mentors and attending camps, and coaching conferences (NFCA).

 Bob works very well with players and is an avid supporter of multi sport athletes as he has also coached 3 years of youth football and youth baseball.
-Most recently Bob has been coaching high school age softball players and is the coach of the 18U Impact team.
+Most recently Bob has been coaching high school age softball players and is a coach on the 18U Impact team.

 Coach – Joe Powell

-Marc Mylott heads the 14U team and brings 6 years of softball coaching experience to the organization.
-Most of Marc’s softball experience comes from time spent in the highly touted Wasco Fastpitch Softball program, where teams he coached won four championships.
+Marc Mylott heads the 16U team and brings 7 years of softball coaching experience to the organization.
+Marc has led Impact teams to 5 tournament championships and 6 second-place finishes.
+Most of Marc’s prior softball experience came from time spent in the highly touted Wasco Fastpitch Softball program, where teams he coached won 4 championships.
 Marc also spent 2 seasons as an assistant coach with their 12U all-star team, the Wasco Warriors.
 His particular areas of technical expertise include hitting, catching, and outfield, but, equally important, he works hard to ensure his players function well as team, emphasizing unity, loyalty, and respect.
 Marc has also coached youth baseball and basketball.
 Marc played 4 years of high school baseball in Central Illinois, where he was a two-time member of the all-conference team and, for several years, he held his school record for most stolen bases in a season.

 Pitching Coach – Hannah Perryman

 2013 NFCA FIRST TEAM ALL-MIDWEST REGION